wolfSSL/wolfssl/wrapper/Ada/README.md

 and use gprbuild to build the source code.

 ## Files
-The file c_tls_client_main.c and c_tls_server_main.c are the TLS v1.3
-server and client examples using the WolfSSL library implemented using the C programming language.

-The translation of the C client example into the Ada/SPARK programming language can be found in the files: tls_client_main.adb tls_client.ads tls_client.adb
+The TLS v1.3 client example in the Ada/SPARK programming language using the WolfSSL library can be found in the files: tls_client_main.adb tls_client.ads tls_client.adb

-The translation of the C server example into the Ada/SPARK programming language can be found in the files: tls_server_main.adb tls_server.ads tls_server.adb
+The TLS v1.3 server example in the Ada/SPARK programming language using the WolfSSL library can be found in the files: tls_server_main.adb tls_server.ads tls_server.adb